ldsec/medco-documentation/docs/_sources/system_admin/configuration/keycloak.rst.txt

 Keycloak Configuration
 ----------------------

 Here follows some MedCo-specific instructions for the administration of Keycloak.
-For anything, please refer to the `Keycloak Server Administration Guide <https://www.keycloak.org/docs/latest/server_admin/index.html>`_.
+For anything else, please refer to the `Keycloak Server Administration Guide <https://www.keycloak.org/docs/latest/server_admin/index.html>`_.

 Accessing the web administration interface